SanJacintoJoe/Data-Infometrics-Group/README.md

 We clean, pre-process, process, and visualize your data to inform research and development, business direction, and program success.
 Are your website's graphs lackluster?
 Is your program success/revenue difficult to explain?
 Do you have complex, custom data needs?

-If you can dream it, we can DIG it.
+If you can dream it, we will build it, and you will DIG it!

 -------------------------------
 Contact us for a free custom-data consultation.

 CEO and back-end system Developer:
-  Matthew Hale
+  -Matthew Hale
-  cell: 239-896-8404
+  -cell: 239-896-8404
-  email: Mahale4366@eagle.fgcu.edu
+  -email: Mahale4366@eagle.fgcu.edu

 CTO and front-end user-interface Developer:
-  Cody Gordon
+  -Cody Gordon
-  cell:
+  -cell:
-  email:
+  -email:

 -------------------------------
 Flat rate: $25/hour